Planning to hire in South Africa? Here’s a quick guide

 Mislabeling an employee as a contractor may result in claims for unpaid benefits, back taxes, and even legal disputes.

-To avoid these complications, many companies turn to third-party partners who can help manage contractor relationships with clarity and legal precision.
+To mitigate these complications, many companies turn to third-party partners who can help manage contractor relationships with clarity and legal precision.

 3) Using an Employer of Record (EOR) in South Africa